CALL FOR FREE CONSULTATION

 The Human Side: Stories of Addiction and Recovery in California

+For example, many local professionals have regained control after struggling with prescription drug misuse, rebuilding careers and relationships.
 Recovery is possible.
 You're not alone.
-Reach out to San Jose therapist Dr. Invia today!
+Reach out to California Therapist Dr. Invia today!

 Some causes of addiction include: